 Temperature checks also cost big bucks.
 For example, a school district in Minnesota spent $20,000 on five digital temperature scanners to screen students, a big chunk of the $50,000 allocated to the school through the Coronavirus Aid, Relief, and Economic Security Act.

 But before we entirely toss the idea of temperature checks out the window, there are a few benefits to them that need mention.
 The U.S. Food and Drug Administration highlights how non-contact temperature assessment allows a large number of people to be evaluated individually at points of entry.
 They also help reduce the risk of spread of COVID-19 infections from people who are symptomatic and have a fever.
 This may be especially worth noting in the context of schools, as the CDC lists fever as the most frequently reported coronavirus symptom in children.
-But there’s some evidence that suggests that as many as 45 percent of coronavirus infections in children are asymptomatic.
-The CDC also states that temperatures can be taken improperly and falsely interpreted as a fever.

-So despite these benefits, they don’t serve many purposes for silent carriers, pre-symptomatic individuals, and instances where they’re administered incorrectly.
+So despite some benefits, they don’t serve many purposes for silent carriers, pre-symptomatic individuals, and instances where they’re administered incorrectly.
 In fact, some researchers have argued that temperature checks give us the illusion of safety and therefore, put us in further danger.
 If you walk into a store where you know everyone’s been screened, you could feel you’re in a safe place leading you to sanitize less than you normally would, or pull down your mask just below your nose.